 As well as finding a place to make work, there was also lots of great spots to be found for playing.
 Some very kind and generous locals took us up to a rocky outlook above the town and we found an incredible abandoned park that would have been perfect for our Out of Bounds work.
 The town itself feels a little lost in time and there are lots of 'edges' and places that are not quite formed or specified.

-When we came back to Kandos for our second residency, Summer had arrived and the field felt completely different.
+During our second visit to Kandos Summer had arrived and the field felt completely different.
 The grass was high and dense and our first explorations were very tentative as we imagined maximum snakes.
 A persistent smell turned out to be a dead sheep, which we buried with much effort in the rocky soil and many hours were spent lying down exploring micro landscapes and uncommon perspectives.